Some tips to ensure your media is optimised for use in Shorthand, and consumption across the web:

 - Refer to our size guidelines

-- Use the safe area guides to ensure important parts of your image aren't cut on different sized screens
+- Use the safe area guides to ensure important parts of your image aren't cut out on differently sized screens

-- Consider using different images for portrait screens
+- Consider setting focal points for your images to aid auto-cropping, or uploading different images for portrait screens

 - If your image will sit under text, consider methods to help text clarity such as blurring all or part of the image.
 Title and Text Over Media sections offer an Overlay setting that adds a semi-opaque layer between the image and text layers that is an easy method for helping text to stand out.

 - Sections render differently on devices and screens of different sizes, so be sure to test your story at multiple resolutions.